What it a logical test

-- Are the quantities in stock now larger than the quantity in stock at the beginning of the month?
+- Is the quantity in stock larger now than at the beginning of the month?

-A logical test it's just a comparison between 2 items.
+A logical test is just a comparison between 2 items 😉

 A test in Excel is very simple.

-- Start your test with the equal sign =.
+- Start your test with the equals sign =.

-- Then, write a value or reference to a cell
+- Then add a value or cell reference

 - Then another cell or another value